CodingCellist/UoStA-Module-Vis-2019/README.md

   could potentially be split into multiple branches, one for developing the visualisation page, one for developing the overview page, one for developing the datase admin page, etc.)
+- The LaTeX source used for the report is available in the `tex-src` branch.
+  Please keep it there, i.e. don't merge it into anything.
+It's mostly there in case anyone would be interested or need it.

 # Install and run instructions